TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/README.md

 ## Modeling
 - **Neural net**: Fully connected feedforward neural network as shown in the figure below.
 This is a simple regression problem.
 Adding residual block does not improve the performance.
 - **Input and Output**: All the input output values are normalized vector containing the variables abovementioned.
-More importantly, this desgin leaves room for the social media input (binary or extracted features) to be appended to $\vec{x}$.
-The details of this addition is in progress.
+More importantly, this desgin leaves room for the social media input (binary or extracted features) to be appended to $\vec{x}$. **The details of this addition is in progress**.
 - **Loss Function**: the absolute loss 'L1Loss' in PyTorch work better than MSE loss.
 ![1](https://github.com/TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/blob/main/NN.png)